nabam/nixos-rockchip/README.md

 Check out [the example](/example) to see how custom images can be built with this flake.
 To build the example run: `(cd example && nix flake update && nix build)`.

+### Cache

+Build cache is vailable on Cachix: [nabam-nixos-rockchip](https://app.cachix.org/cache/nabam-nixos-rockchip).
+Use it to speed up builds.

 #### Exported Modules
 ##### nixosModules.sdImageRockchip